Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Conjugate gradient sampler

 for $k = 1, \ldots, p$.
 In fact, the following more general bounds hold.
 Let $\bA_{(-k)}$ denote the $(p - k) \times (p - k)$ submatrix of a given matrix $\bA$ corresponding to the row and column indices $j_{k + 1}, \ldots, j_p$.
 With this notation, we have

 for any $k \geq 1$ and $\ell \geq 0$ such that $1 \leq k + \ell \leq p$. \end{theorem} Theorem~\ref{thm:clustering_of_eigenvalues} guarantees tight clustering of the eigenvalues of the prior\-/preconditioned matrix --- and hence rapid convergence of CG --- when most of $\tau \lshrink_j$'s are close to zero.
-Through its dependence on $\eigen_\ell \! \left( \X^\transpose \bOmega \X \right)$, the bound \eqref{eq:prior_preconditioned_eigenvalue_bounds} further indicates rapid CG convergence when the eigenvalues of $\X^\transpose \bOmega \X$ decays quickly.
 We can also relate the prior-preconditioned CG approximation error directly to the decay rate in $\tau \lshrink_{(k)}$'s: \begin{theorem} The prior-preconditioned CG applied to \eqref{eq:linear_system_for_cg_sampler} yields iterates satisfying the following bound for any $m, m' \geq 0$:

 \end{theorem} See Appendix~\ref{sec:proofs} for proofs of Theorem~\ref{thm:clustering_of_eigenvalues} and \ref{thm:cg_error_bound_under_prior_preconditioner}.

 To illustrate the implication of Theorem~\ref{thm:cg_error_bound_under_prior_preconditioner} in concrete terms, suppose that a posterior draw $\tau, \blshrink, \bomega$ satisfies $\tau^2 \lshrink_{(m+1)}^2 \eigen_{1} \! \left( \X^\transpose \bOmega \X \right) \leq 100$ for some $m$.
 In this case, we have $\log_{10} \big(\widetilde{\kappa}_{m}^{1/2} - 1 \big) \big/ \big(\widetilde{\kappa}_{m}^{1/2} + 1 \big) \leq - 0.086$.
 So the bound of Theorem~\ref{thm:cg_error_bound_under_prior_preconditioner} implies